reactiveide/appinventor-sources/README.md

 This is a quick guide to get started with the sources.
 More detailed instructions can be found [here](https://docs.google.com/document/pub?id=1Xc9yt02x3BRoq5m1PJHBr81OOv69rEBy8LVG_84j9jc), a slide show can be seen [here](http://josmas.github.io/contributingToAppInventor2/#/).

+This guide will let you get started only on Linux or macOS.
+Although it is possible to setup for Windows, we DO NOT provide any help for setting up on Windows platform currently, but Ubuntu Subsystem (WSL) on Windows 10 works fine, just follow the instructions for Linux.

 ### Dependencies
 Software that you will need before working on this project :